ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/Object_Oriented_Progrmming/README.md

 - Achieved using method overriding with  and  keywords.
 - The actual method executed is determined at runtime based on the object type.

+**3. How does polymorphism relate to SOLID principles?**
+It directly supports the Open/Closed Principle — code is open for extension (new subclasses) but closed for modification (existing code untouched).

 # 🚗 Car Analogy for OOP Pillars